Dr Helen Graham

 Profile

-Since then I have embarked on two strands of research.
-The first in York in collaboration with architect Phil Bixby is a staging of large scale participatory public engagement process (My Future York / My Castle Gateway / My York Central) in key areas of urban regeneration and city-level development.
+In terms of heritage, place and local democracy my interests and approaches cohered as a result of work conducted as part of the co-designed AHRC Connected Communities project, How should heritage decisions be made? project (2013–2015).
+This led to a long term collaboration in York with architect Phil Bixby where we have staged large scale participatory public engagement processes (My Castle Gateway (2017–); My York Central (2018)) in key areas of urban regeneration and city-level development.
 The approaches developed through these projects have combined the personal through narrative, story-telling and imaginative methods to enable personal articulation (hence the 'my' in the project titles) with developing a new form of public sphere via inquiry-led forms of debate and discussion and an approach to change that actively works across scale from large scale institutional/government-led infrastructures and investment to tactical experiments and community-led action.
+Out of the My York Central process we – with many others we have met along the way – have formed YoCo: York Central Co-Owned, in order to steward the public vision into a built reality by develop a 15 min co-owned neighbourhood underpinned by redistributive economic design.

 Responsibilities